POSTDOCTORAL RESEARCH FELLOWSHIPS

 Drs.
 Higgins, Heil, and our 30-year training program have an exceptional track record of helping fellows establish successful careers as independent investigators.

-Eligibility: Applicants must have completed their training in psychology, behavior analysis, or a related discipline and be U.S. citizens or permanent residents.
-Trainees are selected on the basis of scholastic record and commitment to a career in substance abuse research.
-Individuals must be highly motivated, possess initiative and a desire to learn and expand their interests and expertise.
+Eligibility: Applicants must have completed their training in psychology or a related discipline and may have to be U.S. citizens or permanent residents.
+Outstanding trainees are selected on the basis of scholastic record, productivity and commitment to a career in substance use disorder research.
+Individuals must be highly motivated, possess initiative, and a strong desire to learn and expand their interests and expertise.

-Benefits: Stipend, medical insurance coverage, and travel funds supported by NIH Institutional Training Awards.
+Benefits: Stipend and travel fund supported by an NIH Institutional Training Award

-To apply: Send cover letter (download form here), curriculum vitae, statement of research interests, and 3 letters of reference to: Dr. Stephen Higgins c/o Ms. Marissa Wells (firstname.lastname@example.org)
+To apply: Send a cover letter, curriculum vitae, statement of research interests, and 3 letters of reference to: Dr. Sarah Heil (firstname.lastname@example.org)

 For more information: Contact Mr. Charlie Brooks (Charlie.Brooks@uvm.edu)

 About us: VCBH, established in 2013, is an interdisciplinary center of research excellence committed to investigating relationships between personal behavior patterns (i.e., lifestyle) and risk for chronic disease and premature death.
 Unhealthy, or risk behaviors, are overrepresented among socioeconomically disadvantaged populations and are major contributors to the problem of health disparities.
 VCBH’s work seeks to develop effective interventions and policies to promote healthy behavior.
 The VCBH resides within the UVM LCOM Department of Psychiatry, with additional investigators, collaborators, and advisors across 15 LCOM academic departments, seven UVM colleges, and five other universities.
 The VCBH is further strengthened by interdisciplinary collaborations with key community healthcare leaders and distinguished scientific advisory panels.